UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ### RStudio

-Download the Ubuntu 22 Desktop version (not Pro) of RStudio Preview from [https://rstudio.com/products/rstudio/download/preview/](https://rstudio.com/products/rstudio/download/preview/).
+Download the Ubuntu 22 Desktop version (not Pro) of RStudio from [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/).
 Open the file and follow the installer instructions.

 > **Note:** If you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.